mendersoftware/mender-docs/01.Getting-started/05.Standalone-deployments/docs.md

 By running this command, Mender will configure the bootloader to persistently boot from this updated rootfs partition.
 To deploy another update, simply follow these instructions again (from `mender ... -rootfs ...`).

 !!!
-If we reboot the machine again *without* running ```mender -commit```, it will boot into the previous rootfs partition that is known to be working (where we deployed the update from).
-This ensures strong reliability in cases where the newly deployed rootfs does not boot or otherwise has issues that we want to roll back from.
+If we reboot the device again *without* running ```mender -commit```, it will boot into the previous rootfs partition that is known to be working (where we deployed the update from).
+This ensures a robust update process in cases where the newly deployed rootfs does not boot or otherwise has issues that we want to roll back from.
 Also note that it is possible to automate deployments by [running the Mender client as a daemon](../../Architecture/overview#modes-of-operation).

-## Next steps

-Now that you have seen how Mender works with the BeagleBone Black, you might be wondering what it would take to port it to your own platform.
-The first place to go is [Device configuration](../../Devices), where you will find out how to integrate the Mender client with your device software, and then look at [Creating artifacts](../../Artifacts) to see how to build images ready to be deployed over the network to your devices.